 If you’re currently investing or just following financial news, then you have almost surely heard of the FTSE 100 (or 'Footsie' as it's also known as for short).

 But do you know what it means?

-If you’re not familiar with the term, here’s a very simple explanation to help even the most novice investors understand a little bit more about what it is and how it works.
+If you’re not familiar with it, here’s a very simple explanation to help even the most novice investors understand a little bit more about what the FTSE 100 is and how it works.

 It’s got nothing to do with playing with feet under a table!

 Despite its playful nickname, the Financial Times Stock Exchange 100 (FTSE 100) is an index which lists 100 companies based in the UK.
 As of the end of May 2023, this list included Tesco, Barclays, JD Sport, and BT.1